abobich675/FoodFilter/README.md

 # FoodFilter

+***Recipes, no yap.***

+Simplify recipe websites by scraping the important information and cutting the excess.
+Utilizes Google's Gemini API to process and reformat recipe information, simplify recipes, and generate an image without the typical bloat found in commercialized recipe websites.

-# Website
+## Website
 https://foodfilter.onrender.com/

-**Recipes, no yap.**

-Uses Google Gemini API to simplify recipes and generate an image of it in an a cleaner way than bloated recipe websites.

 ## How to Run It